hpcleuven/VscDocumentation/source/software/r_package_management.rst

 The next step is to create a new conda environment which can be done as follows::

+   $ conda search -c conda-forge r-base  # select one of available versions for the step below
-   $ conda create -n science -c conda-forge r-base=4.3.2 r-essentials
+   $ conda create -n science -c conda-forge r-base=<version> r-essentials

-This command creates a new conda environment called "science", and installs R 4.3.2 from the conda-forge channel as well as the r-essentials bundle which includes number of commonly used R packages such as ggplot2, glmnet, dplyr, tidyr, and shiny.
+This command creates a new conda environment called "science", and installs your prefered R version from the conda-forge channel as well as the r-essentials bundle which includes number of commonly used R packages such as ggplot2, glmnet, dplyr, tidyr, and shiny.

 .. note::